Teraskull/GramControl/README.md

 | Default Names | Use predefined names. |

 ## Functions
-  - Bot uses a preinstalled Python [JSON](https://docs.python.org/3/library/json.html) library to store variables.
+  - The preinstalled Python [JSON](https://docs.python.org/3/library/json.html) library is used to store variables.
 If the Client/Server is shut down while some GPIO pins are active, their state will be saved and will be restored next time you run the scripts.
   - Bottom left bulb icon lights up if there is connection with the server.
   - Switch light and dark themes with the bottom left moon icon.